Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 Show backup systems, data locks, and watching tools in your visuals.
 Self-healing setup that recovers from failed service instances is a key startup need.

 Include a simple timeline showing how your system will grow as you grow.
 This proves you're thinking beyond your current needs.
-Your technology architecture diagrams will be stronger with this approach.
+What backer doesn't want to see a founder who plans ahead?
+Your technology architecture diagrams will be stronger with this way.

 What Tools Create the Best Tech Diagrams?

 You don't need costly software to create expert tech diagrams.
-Many good startups use free tools that produce backer-quality results.
+But which tools actually deliver expert results?
+Here's the truth: great startups use free tools that produce backer-quality results.

 Free Drawing Tools